MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ```

 2. Navigate to the Github [CodeQL Download Page](https://github.com/github/codeql-cli-binaries/releases/)
-3. Download the latest zip file.
+3. Download the latest version of the zip file.
 For example for 64 bit Windows "codeql-win64.zip".
-4. Unzip the downloaded zip file to a directory, for example,  C:\codeql-home\codeql-win64
+4. Unzip the downloaded zip file to a directory, for example,  `C:\codeql-home\codeql-win64`.
 5. Confirm that the CodeCL command works by displaying the help.

 ```command